eriklarsen4/CVSL/Tutorials/wins-by-war-tutorial.md

 string encodings (i.e. `Baseball Reference` and `FanGraphs`), the tables won’t combine!

-Lastly, the [mlbplotR](https://github.com/camdenk/mlbplotR) is awesome.
+Lastly, the [mlbplotR](https://github.com/camdenk/mlbplotR) package is awesome.
 It is a wrapper for `ggplot2` and allows for plotting team colors, logos, player faces, official team nicknames, and cities.